 If he is alleging some criminal activity you will likely receive notice of a magistrate hearing.
 You can use this opportunity to enlighten the clerk on the entirety of the situation, including threats to file criminal charges...Read more »

 Keep in mind in Massachusetts it doesn't take much for a domestic case to start and even less to quickly gain momentum.
 The laws which were put in place to protect those who need it most leave judges and clerks in a very tough position.
-They have no choice but to worry about "what if".
-What if it...Read more »
+They have no choice but to worry about "what...Read more »

 It sounds like you have your answer, at least initially.
 The judge said there’s enough there to go forward with the case.
 That doesn’t mean the DA can prove their case, though this does not appear to be a case that is bound for, or should go to trial.
 This is a matter that might beat be...Read more »